WOLF retro DESIGN comparison. 27th April 2021

 In my opinion a synthesizer is incomplete without its protective carrying case.
 Over the years I’ve actually become rather obsessed with the idea that every synthesizer should have its original factory case.
 The pursuit of original factory cases Worldwide has given me insight into which ones are the rarest.

-I’d like to be clear and upfront that I am not an absolute expert.
-The information in this article is based upon my own experiences, information, research and has not been verified or approved by any other authority.
+Disclaimer: I’d like to be clear and upfront that I am not an absolute expert.
+The information in this article is based upon my own experiences, information, and research through studying second hand Yamaha gear over the last 25 years.
+This information has not been verified or approved by any other authority.
+We do not have access to any actual figures from Yamaha, so some suggestions are based on our own judgment.

 Is one of these Yamaha’s most rare synthesizer case?